chriscoey/PajaritoSupplement/README.md

 This supplement is for reproducing the computational results in section 6 of "Outer Approximation With Conic Certificates For Mixed-Integer Convex Problems" by Chris Coey, Miles Lubin, and Juan Pablo Vielma.
 * Section 6.1 describes our presentation of results in tables and performance profiles.
-* Section 6.2 presents the comparisons of 9 MISOCP solvers (3 Bonmin, Pajarito + CBC or GLPK, SCIP, CPLEX, and 2 Pajarito + CPLEX) on our testset of 120 MISOCP (mixed-integer second-order cone programming) instances from CBLIB (http://cblib.zib.de/).
+* Section 6.2 presents the comparisons of 9 MISOCP (mixed-integer second-order cone programming) solvers (3 Bonmin methods, SCIP MISOCP, CPLEX MISOCP, Pajarito with ECOS and CBC or GLPK for MILP, and Pajarito MSD and iterative methods with MOSEK and CPLEX for MILP) on our testset of 120 MISOCP instances from CBLIB (http://cblib.zib.de/).
-* Section 6.3 presents the comparisons of key algorithmic variants of Pajarito (cut types, cut disaggregation, cut scaling) on our testset of 95 MICP (mixed-integer conic programming) instances (involving mixtures of second-order, exponential, and positive semidefinite cone constraints).
+* Section 6.3 presents the comparisons of key algorithmic variants of Pajarito on our testset of 95 MICP (mixed-integer (convex) conic programming) instances involving mixtures of second-order, exponential, and positive semidefinite cone constraints.
+  * Section 6.3.1 tests initial fixed cuts, certificate cuts, and separation cuts (described in Sections 3-4 and Appendix A).
+  * Section 6.3.2 tests extreme ray disaggregation (described in Section 4 and Appendices A-B).
+  * Section 6.3.3 tests certificate-based scaling of certificate cuts (described in Section 3).

 The folders in this supplement are organized as follows.
 * `cbfs/` contains our MISOCP and MICP testsets.
 Each instance file is stored as a gzipped `cbf` file (`.cbf.gz`).
 CBF is described by Friberg at http://cblib.zib.de/.